MileHacker Logo

 • Wildlife Encounters & Safaris: Not applicable to Mianyang itself.
 Wildlife encounters necessitate travel to larger nature reserves elsewhere in Sichuan.

 • Cycling Routes & Mountain Biking: Urban cycling on shared bikes is popular.
-Mountain biking trails might exist in scenic areas, but these are not formally organized for tourists.
+Mountain biking trails might exist in scenic areas, but these are not typically formally organized for tourists.

 Eco-Tourism